 All readers are different.
 Some might respond to headlines that contain questions or numbers, while others are drawn to words that address them directly, like “you” and “your.”
-By testing different combinations of story elements — headlines, images, and social copy — you can get a better sense of what your readers are looking for, and optimize to deliver just that.
+By testing different combinations of story elements — headlines, images, and social copy — using tools such as the ShareThis Social A/B tool, you can get a better sense of what your readers are looking for, and optimize to deliver just that.

 The trick to avoid: Clickbait headlines, like “You Won’t Believe What Happens Next!” because Facebook penalizes you for doing that.

 2. Share social content at the right times.